Camilla Franks

-Camilla Franks is an Australian fashion designer, known for her bright kaftan designs and resort-wear.
+Camilla Franks (born 15 March 1976) is an Australian fashion designer, known for her bright kaftan designs and resort-wear.

 Early life

 Born in Sydney, Franks' mother was a model who ended up as a fashion buyer, and her father was an architect.
-The family would take Summer holidays to Fraser Island where Franks and her brother would swim and catch lizards.
-Franks' younger brother Ben fell to his death at the age of 14 from the top of Watson's Bay's clifftops, leaving Franks grief stricken.
+The family would take summer holidays to Fraser Island where Franks and her brother would swim and catch lizards.
+Franks' younger brother, Ben, fell to his death at the age of 14 from the top of Watsons Bay's clifftops, leaving Franks grief stricken.
 Pouring herself into work to try and cope, she tried various careers such as events planning, advertising and then theatre acting.
 Creating costumes for some of her performances out of old saris and kimonos, her garments garnered praise and started Franks on a path into fashion design.

 Franks took her fashion cues from her mother and her grandmother who always wore a kimono, kaftan or a headscarf.

 As a teenager, Franks spent a year in London where she first met her now partner, JP Jones.

 Career

 Inspired by travel and different exotic design techniques, Franks founded fashion brand, Camilla, in 2004 at Bondi Beach in Australia.
 Within a year, luxury department store David Jones stocked her collection.
 Known for her luxury bright kaftan designs, her creations have been worn by celebrities such as Oprah Winfrey and Beyoncé.
 The Camilla brand is now sold around the world and has branched out from creating just kaftans to now include accessories, home-wears and ready-to-wear.

 The Camilla brand stores have been targeted by a series of robberies over the years.
 On one occasion, the thieves stole $240,000 worth of garments from the Bondi store.
+In January 2023, Tattarang took a minority stake in Camilla in a deal reported to be worth around $40 million.

 Franks has co-designed ranges and been an ambassador for companies such as Designer Rugs, Linen House, Austral Bricks, Ovvio Organics and Pommery Champagne.

 In 2011, Franks was a guest on the TV shows, Beauty and the Geek and Project Runway Australia as a judge.
 In 2013 Franks was featured in an episode of Australia's Next Top Model.

 In 2021, Franks was a contestant on Celebrity Apprentice Australia, and was the ninth to be "fired" in the series.

-In 2022, Franks guest starred on award-winning series The White Lotus, she appeared in episode 6 as herself.
+In 2022, Franks guest starred on the series The White Lotus, she appeared in episode 6 as herself.